Closed Deals Report

 Sale Process Metrics

-For deals that closed, brokered processes remained within a 9-12 month range, and closed within 10% of asking prices.
-Businesses that sold through brokered processes in Q2 2025 fell in the middle of recent ranges at 313 days on average.
-Over the past 12 quarters, average days to sell has fluctuated between a low of 265 days and a high of 511 days.
-Acquisitions closed this quarter sold 10.5% below asking prices, the widest gap in the past three years.
-Purchase prices have fluctuated between 89.5% - 97.8% since Q3 2022.
+Brokered processes remained within a 9–12 month range.
+Businesses that sold through brokered processes in Q2 2025 averaged 313 days on market.
+Over the past 12 quarters, average days to sell has fluctuated between 265 and 511 days.

 Purchase Price (% of Asking Price)